ahmadsayed/CHasCode/README.md

   - Build a cluster with specific number of masters and worker nodes
   - Build a cluster and test the application on different version of kubernetes even within the cluster
   - Gracefully kill worker nodes
-  - Deploy and undeploy specific worker nodes
+  - Deploy and undeploy specific workloads

 ## This repository contains

-This approach is mainly a methodolgy not a framework, still trying to build a standard set of use cases, which simply can use, also using the libraries that can help , manage kubernetes cluster , deploy application programmatically.
+This approach is mainly a methodolgy not a framework, still trying to build a standard set of use cases, which can be used directly as base minimal set of standard test cases, also using the libraries that can help , manage kubernetes cluster , deploy application programmatically.

 ```